 Mediation: an Alternative Dispute Resolution

-All mediation settlement conferences are held in the IDHR Chicago office in person or online/virtually.
+All in-person mediation settlement conferences are held in the IDHR Chicago office or online/virtually.
 During the mediation (which can take four hours or more), attorneys may be present in an advisory role.
-The IDHR mediator does not impose a decision on the parties.
+The IDHR Mediator is neutral and does not represent either side, nor do they impose a decision on the parties.

 Additional Mediation Links